ilhamfi27/zuju-test/README.md

 If your app listen to  using 1321 port, then you can open the app on ```http://localhost:1321```

 ## Build The Application
-Below is some way to build this app
+Below are some way to build this app
 ### Using Docker
 1. Navigate to docker folder
 ```